PoonLab/courses/PATH9577Q/Assignments/takehome3.md

 # Take-home 3

-1. Open a new text file.
+1. Open a new text file called `tka3.py`.
 Copy and paste the following:
    ```python
    import sys